-'''

 int XXX_start(prng_state prng);

-'''

 This will setup the PRNG for future use and not seed it.
 In order for the PRNG to be cryptographically useful you must give it entropy.
-Ideally you'd have some OS level source to tap like in UNIX (see section 5.3).
+Ideally you'd have some OS level source to tap like in UNIX.
 To add entropy to the PRNG call: